th2-net/th2-common-j/README.md

 ### 3.39.1

 + Fixed:
-  + cradle version updated to 3.1.2
+  + cradle version updated to 3.1.2.
+Unicode character sizes are calculated properly during serialization and tests are added for it also.

 ### 3.39.0